spatialmodel/inmap/README.md

 3. View the program output.
 The output files are in [shapefile](http://en.wikipedia.org/wiki/Shapefile) format which can be viewed in most GIS programs.
 One free GIS program is [QGIS](http://www.qgis.org/).
 By default, the InMAP only outputs results from layer zero, but this can be changed using the configuration file.
   Output variables are specified as `OutputVariables` in the configuration file.
-There is a complete list of options [here](OutputOptions.md).
-Some examples include:
+There is a complete list of options [here](OutputOptions.md).Some examples include:
 	* Pollutant concentrations in units of μg m<sup>-3</sup>:
 		* VOC (`VOC`)
 		* NO<sub>x</sub> (`NOx`)